 - You gave at least one person gifts totaling more than $16,000 in 2022.

 - You gave gifts in any amount of future interests (such as remainder interests in a trust) last year.

 - You gave gifts of community or jointly held property last year, including real estate, a joint bank account, or a U.S. Savings Bond.

 - You gave gifts to a non-citizen spouse that exceeded the annual gift tax exclusion amount of $164,000 last year.

 - You want to split gifts with your spouse (including same-sex spouses) in order to take advantage of a combined annual gift tax exclusion of $32,000.
 In this case, the IRS requests that you still file separate gift tax returns but include them in the same envelope.

 Filing a gift tax return is necessary if you meet the above requirements, even if you don’t owe any gift tax.
 In fact, most people don’t end up owing any gift tax because the lifetime gift tax exclusion is so generous.

-Here’s an example: Let’s say you gave $16,000 to a nephew last year.
-The portion of the gift over the annual exclusion — $1,000 — will be reported on your gift tax return and subtracted from your lifetime exclusion amount.
+Here’s an example: Let’s say you gave $17,000 to a nephew last year.
+The portion of the gift over the annual exclusion — $1,000 — will be included in your gift tax return reporting and subtracted from your lifetime exclusion amount.
 As you can see, it takes a lot of gifting for taxes to kick in.